Skip to main content

 Priority resolution example

-In this case, the user’s language preference (“French”) surfaces first because user scope has the highest priority.
+Consider a scenario where conflicting information exists at different scopes: The user’s preference (“French”) surfaces first because user scope has the highest priority.
 The customer-level default (“English”) is still available as additional context, letting your agent understand both the personal preference and the organizational default.

 Scoped ingestion and retrieval